timkersch/deep-diffusion/README.md

 		* validation-residual-plot.png - scatter residual plot of validation set
 - networks
 	* fc_network.py - The neural network class
+- plots - Contains some plots
+	* hpc-heat-plots - Shows heat plots of predicted radiuses on each z-slice on a full HPC dataset scan (data.nii.gz)
+	* heat-plot-depth-vs-width shows a heat plot of R2 score on network depth vs height
+	* heat-plot-dropout-vs-width shows a heat plot of R2 score on dropout factor vs network width
+	* hpc-voxel-predictions-histogram shows a histogram of predicted radiuses on HPC data with kNN fitted to the search data
 - config.json - This file is used to configure the network and the optimizer.
 See below.
 - dataset.py - Loads and splits the dataset.
 - generate_data.py - Used for calling a bash script that then calls the Camino Toolkit for generating data.